 In Charleston, simply go to the Four Corners of Law at the intersection of Broad and Meeting streets.
 There, you will find basketmakers creating and selling their crafts along the sidewalk.
 You will also find Gullah women making sweetgrass baskets in the city market area between Meeting and East Bay streets.

 Mount Pleasant basket stands can be found alongside US 17.
-The Hamlin community – a community of families who are descendents of slaves from area plantations – have stands along the "Seven-Mile" stretch known as the "Sweetgrass Basket Makers Highway."
+The Hamlin community – a community of families who are descendants of slaves from area plantations – have stands along the "Seven-Mile" stretch known as the "Sweetgrass Basket Makers Highway."

 Although sweetgrass baskets have been a part of Lowcountry culture for more than 300 years, the future of the art is uncertain.
 Today, it faces four main threats:

-- Imported knockoffs – If you travel to the Lowcountry these days, you will almost certainly encounter "seagrass" baskets, an Asian counterpart which looks an awful lot like sweetgrass to the undiscerning eye.
+Imported knockoffs – If you travel to the Lowcountry these days, you will almost certainly encounter "seagrass" baskets, an Asian counterpart which looks an awful lot like sweetgrass to the discerning eye.
 These baskets are sold widely in giftshops here – often in giftshops which profess to sell locally-made products.

 These baskets are much less expensive than sweetgrass, mainly because they are not as well made.
 Instead of intricate weaving, their coils are bound by clear plastic threads.
 They also do not feature the wide range of greens and browns that true sweetgrass baskets do, being instead a flatter shade of a beige and gray.